supernova4869/s_mmpbsa/docs/faq.rst

 Installation Issues
 --------

-Q: After installing s_mmpbsa, I get a "Gromacs not found" error when running it.
+Q: After installing s_mmpbsa, I get a message that Gromacs is needed for my run input file.
 How to solve this?

-A: This issue is usually because Gromacs is not correctly installed in the system or the Gromacs executable file is not added to the system path.
-You can solve it through the following methods:

-1. Ensure that Gromacs is correctly installed (version 5.1 or higher recommended)
-2. Add the bin directory of Gromacs to the system PATH environment variable
-3. Or manually specify the path of Gromacs in s_mmpbsa's settings.ini file
+A: s_mmpbsa only needs a Gromacs program for run input (tpr) files written before Gromacs 2021, because the built-in reader cannot decode those files.
+The `gmx_path` setting is empty (turned off) by default, so pick one of:

+1. Set `gmx_path` in s_mmpbsa's settings.ini to the Gromacs program, for example `gmx_path = "gmx"` when `gmx` is on the PATH, or an absolute path such as `gmx_path = "/opt/gromacs/bin/gmx"`
+2. Or re-convert the run input file once with `gmx convert-tpr -s old.tpr -o new.tpr` (on a machine that has Gromacs) and use the converted file; no Gromacs is needed afterwards

 The settings.ini file for Windows systems is usually located in the installation directory of s_mmpbsa, and for Linux systems, it is usually located in the ~/.config/s_mmpbsa/ directory.